 Replacing your boiler

 Many people don’t replace their boiler until it breaks.
 But this can leave you with cold water and a freezing home until it gets replaced.
-Instead, prepare your home for winter and complete the job before you’re forced to.
+Instead, prepare your home for winter and complete the job before you’re forced to, looking around for the best combi boiler prices before an emergency situation occurs.

 If your boiler is non-condensing, it’s probably nearing the end of its lifecycle and therefore will soon need replacing with an energy-efficient condensing boiler.